What is the process for becoming a School Volunteer?

 The process is similar to becoming a school volunteer.
 Please read the Volunteer Coach instructions, as there are additional steps necessary.

 Yes.
-First contact your Building Volunteer Coordinator to let her know you are interested in volunteering.
-Then complete the Online Volunteer Application - no ID is necessary.
-Once an email is sent to the District Office from your Building Volunteer Coordinator that you have completed the onine application, you will be added to the database.
+First contact your Building Volunteer Coordinator so they know you are interested in volunteering.
+Next, complete the Online Volunteer Application - no ID is necessary, since you are already an employee.
+After you complete the online application, let your building volunteer coordinator know you have done so that they can send an email to BSD Volunteers and let them know that you have completed the online application and then your application can be taken off the pending list and added to the database.

 When may I begin volunteering?